Note: This is a general guide for all vehicles.

 Open the hood and locate the vehicle's radiator.

 Remove the lower radiator hose from the engine.
 Install hose clamps on new lower radiator hose.
 Install new lower radiator hose.
+Be sure to transfer any internal hose anti-collapse spring to the new hose.

 Place the clamps over the hose ends.
 Tighten the hose clamps.